jonathan-odonnell/milestone-project-4/testing.md

     - Outcome: Pass

+8. Verify that users cannot access the profile page by manually typing in it's URL if they are not signed in and are returned to the sign in page.

+    - Outcome: Pass

 # Bookings

 1. Verify that the bookings page appears as expected and looks good at all screen widths.